 A good candidate for spastic hand treatment is someone who:

 It is essential to get medical attention when spasticity is noticed for the first time with no known cause.
 It should be taken seriously when the spasticity worsens and becomes more frequent.
 Prolonged and untreated spasticity can give rise to frozen joints and pressure sores on the skin, which is very painful.
-Expert advice is needed when the pain in the joints and muscles prevents you from performing everyday tasks.Book Appointment
+Expert advice is needed when the pain in the joints and muscles prevents you from performing everyday tasks.Request Appointment